 ~ Darth Vader, Star Wars Episode IV: A New Hope, 1977

-Who knew?
 Even Darth Vader doesn't put all his faith in technology!
-Got a penchant for basic black and capes in your fashion sense?
-Channel your inner Stormtrooper these Star Wars Days consisting of May 4th (May the Fourth Be With You!) and May 5th (the Revenge of the Fifth) with a dancing visit to The Death Star, a space station as large as a natural moon that housed the "ultimate weapon", a planet-destroying laser!
+Got a penchant for basic black and capes to match your dancing ghillies?
+Or perhaps you prefer the Sith equivalent of white tie for the newly conscripted and kilted Stormtrooper.
+Channel your dark side these Star Wars Days consisting of May 4th (May the Fourth Be With You!) and May 5th (the Revenge of the Fifth) with a dancing visit to The Death Star, a space station as large as a natural moon that housed the "ultimate weapon", a planet-destroying laser!

 The Death Star

 Apocryphally, the fourth of May became Star Wars Day as a result of an indirect Star Wars movie reference first used on May 4, 1979, the day Margaret Thatcher took office as Prime Minister of the United Kingdom.
 An online news article from the Danish public broadcaster stated that her political party, the Conservatives, placed a congratulatory advertisement in The London Evening News, saying "May the Fourth Be with You, Maggie.
 Congratulations."
 Not to be outdone, the Sith Order (the supernaturally gifted Force-wielders driven by a Machiavellian agenda of galactic domination and revenge against their arch-rivals, the Jedi) have their revenge the following day with "Revenge of the Fifth."